Helen1987/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-the first video is good.
+The first video is good.
 On the second and the third it is possible to see that lines are not identified correctly, though pipeline is pretty robust.

 * [track1](/output_video/result_project_video.mp4 "Video1")
 * [track2](/output_video/result_challenge_video.mp4 "Video2")